grafana/shared-workflows/README.md

 Also, the PR description needs to be filled and should never be empty.

 Failing to follow any of the aforementioned necessary steps, will lead to CI failing on your pull request.

+More about how the upstream action works can be found [here](https://github.com/googleapis/release-please-action).